Emerald Ash Borer Discovered in 3 More Iowa Counties

-The State of Iowa monitors the spread of EAB on a county-by-county basis.
+The State of Iowa continues to track the spread of EAB on a county-by-county basis.
 Before a county can be declared positive, a life stage of the insect must be collected and confirmed.
-Anyone who suspects an infested ash tree in a new location is encouraged to contact one of the following:
+Anyone who suspects an infested ash tree in a county not currently known to be confirmed with EAB is encouraged to contact one of the following:

 - Iowa Department of Agriculture and Land Stewardship, State Entomologist Office: 515-725-1470